Jesús Quintero, genius of silence on radio and television, dies

-Jesús Quintero, the legendary presenter of The fool on the Hill and other successful formats on radio and television in which he weaved with unique art questions and silences before which his interviewees were hypnotized with confessions with a maximum degree of sincerity and complicity, has died in Ubrique (Cádiz) at the age of 82. age.
+Jesús Quintero, the legendary presenter of The Fool on the Hill and other successful formats on radio and television in which he weaved with unique art questions and silences before which his interviewees were hypnotized with confessions with a maximum degree of sincerity and complicity, has died in Ubrique (Cádiz) at the age of 82.

 Born on August 18, 1940 in San Juan del Puerto (Huelva), Quintero began his career in the sixties, after obtaining a position by competitive examination at the Southern Broadcasting Center of Spanish National Radio.

 In 1982, he put the program on RNE and later on Cadena SER.
-For adults without qualms, which would later be called The fool on the Hill, a revolutionary format that quickly became popular for its soliloquies with poetic and philosophical reflections.
+For adults without qualms, which would later be called The Fool on the Hill, a revolutionary format that quickly became popular for its soliloquies with poetic and philosophical reflections.

-“A depression marked my history as the crazy man on the hill.
-I was tired of being the parrot announcer and I decided to seek originality, critical thinking, independence, beauty, culture...transmitting truth.
+"A depression marked my story as the crazy man on the hill.
+I was tired of being the parrot announcer and I decided to look for originality, critical thinking, independence, beauty, culture...transmitting truth.
 And that means transmitting according to my mood.
 Sometimes madness and other times drift.
-“This is how the crazy man on the hill was born,” the legendary communicator once confessed.
+This is how the crazy man on the hill was born," the legendary communicator once confessed.

-Jesus Quintero In 1991 he recorded for Canal Sur thirteen nights, a popular space in which Antonio Gala maintained almost Socratic dialogues with Quintero that have remained in the history of television and literature.
+In 1991 he recorded for Canal Sur thirteen nights, a popular space in which Antonio Gala maintained almost Socratic dialogues with Quintero that have remained in the history of television and literature.

 In 1996 he marked the era again with space Prisoner rope (1996), a program on Antena 3 in which prisoners serving their sentences opened up to Quintero.